congnguyendinh0/info3cheatsheet/content/blog/key-points-summary.md

 ◇ Requirements validation is the process of checking the requirements for validity, consistency, completeness, realism and verifiability.

 * ◇ Business, organizational and technical changes inevitably lead to changes to the requirements for a software system.
 Requirements management is the process of managing and controlling these changes.

+### System Models

+* ◇ Behavioral models are used to describe the dynamic behavior of an executing system.
+This behavior can be modeled from the perspective of the data processed by the system, or by the events that stimulate responses from a system.
+* ◇ Activity diagrams may be used to model the processing of data, where each activity represents one process step.
+* ◇ State diagrams are used to model a system’s behavior in response to internal or external events.
+* ◇ Model-driven engineering is an approach to software development in which a system is represented as a set of models that can be automatically transformed to executable code.

+### Architecture Design

+* ◇ A software architecture is a description of how a software system is organized.
+* ◇ Architectural design decisions include decisions on the type of application, the distribution of the system, the architectural styles to be used.
+* ◇ Architectures may be documented from several different perspectives or views such as a conceptual view, a logical view, a process view, and a development view.
+* ◇ Architectural patterns are a means of reusing knowledge about generic system architectures.
+They describe the architecture, explain when it may be used and describe its advantages and disadvantages.
+* ◇ Models of application systems architectures help us understand and compare applications, validate application system designs and assess large-scale components for reuse.
+* ◇ Transaction processing systems are interactive systems that allow information in a database to be remotely accessed and modified by a number of users.
+* ◇ Language processing systems are used to translate texts from one language into another and to carry out the instructions specified in the input language.
+They include a translator and an abstract machine that executes the generated language.